Nityant17/Cybersec-Stuff/Linux_Luminarium/Pondering_Paths.md

 ## The Root
 **Commands used:**
-- `/path/to/program`  : Used to run the program with the given path
+- `/path/to/program`  : Used to run the program with the given absolute path

 **Thought Process:**
 - Need to run a program "pwn" so have to provide the path to the program.